pahrizal/red-spacecraft/README.md

 When PR merged into staging branch, it will run github workflow for automatic deployment into staging at https://red-spacecraft-staging.herokuapp.com

 ## Production Site
-When staging branch merged into master branch, it will be available at https://red-spacecraft.herokuapp.com
+When staging branch merged into master, it will deployed automatically and available at https://red-spacecraft.herokuapp.com

 ## Show your Support
 To show your support for my work on this project: